fastoch/Docker-and-K8s/README.md

   - You can also specify a particular version or tag: `docker pull ubuntu:24.04`
 - The second command lets you run a container built from the specified image
 - The third command does the same but runs the container in **detached** mode, so you can keep using your terminal
+- The last one can be very useful for debugging purposes

 ## Yet more docker commands